-According to the Green Building Council, buildings account for 39 percent of carbon dioxide emissions in the U.S. Carbon dioxide (CO2) is the largest component of greenhouse gas emissions.
+According to the IEA Global Status Report for Buildings and Construction, the building and construction sector accounted for 26% of final energy use and 39% of energy and process-related carbon dioxide emissions in 2019.
 Therefore, to reduce CO2 in the atmosphere, it makes sense to monitor larger commercial and residential buildings to reduce their output.
 If you own or manage large buildings, you need to be aware of your reporting requirements.

 Reducing greenhouse gas (GHG) emissions isn’t just good for the environment; it can have a significant impact on your business.
 From cutting operational costs to solidifying your investor commitments, tracking and reporting GHG emissions are important to today’s businesses.
 They give you a full picture of how your buildings are doing—and in many cases, emissions reporting is required by your state or city.